-The wage gap is highest between hispanics, the average hispanic woman makes 54% of what the average white man makes.
+The wage gap is highest between Hispanics, and the average Hispanic woman makes 54% of what the average white man makes.
 Keep in mind this is the wage gap between women; the wage gap between men of different races and ethnicities is significantly bigger, but that is a conversation for another day.

 Don’t let the word Fem-inism lead you to believe that we only care about the lives of women; we care about revolutionizing the world and making it a better place for people all of races, ethnicities, and religions.

-As a young woman, it is not only my duty but it is also the duty of women all over the world to better our own future, and protect ourselves, especially when our new president is a misogynistic ass.
+As a young woman, it is not only my duty, but it is also the duty of women all over the world to better our future and protect ourselves, especially when our new president is a misogynistic ass.